- What is content marketing?

 3. SEO and other technical skills:

-As a content marketer, you will also often work with content management systems as Wordpress, etc. Thus, it is a good idea to get comfortable with CMS.
+As a content marketer, you will often work with content management systems like Wordpress, etc. Thus, it is a good idea to get comfortable with CMS.

 Tools/online certifications to check out:

-For brushing up HTML and CSS skills: HTML & CSS by Codecademy
+- For HTML and CSS skills: HTML & CSS by Codecademy

 4. Design and creative skills: